-With the removal of the mainstem dams there are not only 157 miles of unimpeded fish passage, but also 157 miles of unimpeded boat passage, increasing run of the river boating opportunities and offering one of the longest free-flowing reaches of river in the west for multi-day trips.
+With the removal of the mainstem dams there is not only 157 miles of unimpeded fish passage, but also 157 miles of unimpeded boat passage, increasing run of the river boating opportunities and offering one of the longest

+The partially constructed Elk Creek Dam blocked salmon and steelhead from important spawning habitat, while serving no useful purpose.
+It was notched in 2008, opening access to upstream habitat.
+Photo by Jim Yuskavitch free-flowing reaches of river in the west for multi-day trips.
 In addition, more high quality day trips have opened up with dams no longer blocking passage.
 The stretch of the Rogue River between Touvelle State Park and Fisher's Ferry takeout is now getting a lot more use from rafts, kayaks and drift boats.
-The area has become popular with anglers, commercial rafting companies and fishing guides, drawn to the increased access and the number of new and productive runs that hold fish.
+The area has become popular with sportfisherman, commercial rafting companies and fishing guides, drawn to the increased access and the number of new and productive runs that hold fish.
 The long term benefits of an improved salmon, steelhead and cutthroat trout fishery will surely enhance the recreational experience on the Rogue.